Ralf, our eleven year old Lakeland Terrier, has today been inaugurated into the Travelling Herd.

 Our walk led us to the Lord Nelson pub, which was previously our regular stop on the way home from the beach when the girls were young for us to sit outside with a beer whilst they had an ice cream.
 Today we noticed other families doing exactly the same.
 There is now a gelateria on the corner opposite which I am sure our girls would have wanted to frequent and which we may have to visit before we leave.
 We also met and chatted to other holiday makers who had also visited Southwold for several generations.

-On arrival Matilda had guided Robert reversing into the parking space and we were subsequently advised that we had not lined ourselves up properly with the plot demarcations.
+Robert reversing into the parking space and we were subsequently advised that we had not lined ourselves up properly with the plot demarcations.

 Lesson for the day: experienced motorhome/caravaners are territorial and seem to mark out their personal space with windbreaks – we may need to buy some.